Center Council

 Doug Kamprath, Treasurer; Burrill Catanach, Vice President

-Doug Kamprath ~ Treasurer
+Doug Kamprath ~ President

 I came to The Science of Mind through my father-in-law who was aware of Ernest Holmes.
 Over the years I took to taking classes with the